 - When you drink tea coming outdoor, did you notice any change in the taste or feel?
 Please explain.

 - Where did you enjoy drinking your tea the most – inside the room or outside?
-And why?
+Why?

-- What lesson will you bring to work from this activity?
+- What lesson will you bring to your work from this activity?

 #9.
 The Alien at Dinner